 - Lay twigs or straw a few inches deep on bare earth.
-This first layer assists in drainage and aeration of the compost pile.
+This first layer helps in drainage and aeration

-- Alternate compost layers between wet material (food scraps, tea bags, seaweed, ect) and dry material (straw, leaves, sawdust, ect).
+- Alternate layers between wet (food scraps, tea bags, seaweed) and dry material (straw, leaves, sawdust).

-- Cover with anything you have.
-Wood, plastic sheeting, carpet scraps will suitably do the trick.
-Covering will help to retain essential moisture and heat.
+- Cover with wood, plastic sheeting or carpet scraps to trap moisture and heat.

 - Keep your compost moist and turn it with a pitchfork every few weeks to aerate the pile.